Mixture of Distributions Matters: Dynamic Sparse Attention for Efficient Video Diffusion Transformers: Method

 \textbf{Key Notations.} We define: \( t \) as the denoising step, \( t_p^{(i)} = m + i \cdot \Delta t \) (\( i \geq 0 \)) as the linear prediction step with interval $\Delta t$, and \( S^{(t)} \in \mathbb{R}^{n \times n} \) as the attention sparsity map.

 \textbf{Warm-Up with Full Attention.} As shown in Figure \ref{fig:c_d_values_plot}, in the early denoising stage, the sparsity map $S^{(t)}$ exhibits \textbf{unstructured spatiotemporal dependencies}, making direct application of sparse attention via Eq.\eqref{eq:sparse_attention} prone to irreversible information loss.
 To address this, we perform warm-up via $m$ steps of full attention.
-Specifically, we set $m=12$ in our experimental settings to capture the initial unstructured dependencies with full attention.
-See Appendix \ref{sec:additional experiments} for more details.
+Our sensitivity analysis confirms that $m$ is a tunable hyperparameter; reducing $m$ to 8 steps further enhances speed with marginal quality impact, offering a flexible trade-off for various inference budgets.
+See ablation \ref{fig:warm_up} for more details.